shaohua0116/demo2program/README.md

-# Neural Program Synthesis from Diverse Demonstration Videos (Demo2Program)
+# Neural Program Synthesis from Diverse Demonstration Videos

 ## Descriptions
-This project is a [TensorFlow](https://www.tensorflow.org/) implementation of [**Neural Program Synthesis from Diverse Demonstration Videos**](https://shaohua0116.github.io/demo2program/), which is published in ICML 2018.
+This project is a TensorFlow implementation of [**Neural Program Synthesis from Diverse Demonstration Videos**](https://shaohua0116.github.io/demo2program/), which is published in ICML 2018.
 We provide codes and checkpoints for our model and all baselines presented in the paper.
 Also, we provide scripts and codes for generating datasets as well as the datasets we used to train and test all models.

 As interpreting decision making logic in demonstration videos is key to collaborating with and mimicking humans, our goal is to empower machines with this ability.
-To this end, we propose a neural program synthesizer that is able to explicitly synthesize underlying programs from behaviorally diverse and visually complicated demonstration videos, as illustrated in the following figure.
+To this end, we propose a **neural program synthesizer** that is able to explicitly synthesize underlying programs from behaviorally diverse and visually complicated demonstration videos, as illustrated in the following figure.

 <p align="center">
     <img src="asset/teaser.png" height="256"/>
 </p>

-We introduce a summarizer module as part of our model to improve the network’s ability to integrate multiple demonstrations varying in behavior.
-We also employ a multi-task objective to encourage the model to learn meaningful intermediate representations for end-to-end training.
+We introduce a **summarizer module** as part of our model to improve the network’s ability to integrate multiple demonstrations varying in behavior.
+We also employ a **multi-task objective** to encourage the model to learn meaningful intermediate representations for end-to-end training.
 Our proposed model consists three components:
 - **Demonstration Encoder** receives a demonstration video as input and produces an embedding that captures an agent’s actions and perception.
 - **Summarizer Module** discovers and summarizes where actions diverge between demonstrations and upon which branching conditions subsequent actions are taken.
 - **Program Decoder** represents the summarized understanding of demonstrations as a code sequence.